 One reason behind the education boom is due to the rise of more children receiving an education globally.
-Today, over 90% of children in developing countries receive a degree in education.
-This rise has also seen tertiary education is increasing, with nearly 210 million students obtaining higher education in 2014 compared to a little over 30 million 40 years ago.
+Today, over 90% of children in developing countries receive a degree.
+This rise has also seen tertiary education increasing, with nearly 210 million students obtaining higher education in 2014 compared to a little over 30 million 40 years ago.

-Education is a high priority for most countries with one of the top goals for UNESCO is for member states to spend at least 15% of annual GDP on education.
-This has a significant investment as each day, the world’s population grows about 200,000.
+Education is a high priority for most countries.
+One of the top goals for UNESCO member states is to spend at least 15% of their annual GDP on education.
+This is a significant investment as each day, the world’s population grows about 200,000.

-The surge in investment in education and the world’s population growth has required constant innovation from the education industry to devise new scalable and sustainable models in an ever-changing world.
+The surge in investment in education and the world’s population growth have required constant innovation from the education industry to devise new scalable and sustainable models in an ever-changing world.

 Today, technology is transforming the way we live, work, play, and think.
 From Artificial Intelligence (AI) to machine learning, to the Blockchain, technology is becoming more sophisticated and poised to advance the human potential — and it all starts with education.

 But if we take a look back, the birth of formal education took place around the first Industrial Revolution.
 Back then, students were taught primarily to create an obedient and efficient workforce.
 Education was about memorisation and applying information to well-defined, known problems.
 Today, we are currently experiencing the fourth Industrial Revolution.
 The previous model of education simply isn’t sufficient in today’s ever-evolving and demanding workforce.